Muzammil-8969614/DataBase_Testing/README.md

 - *BookRepository*: Contains methods to perform CRUD operations on the Books table.

 By using these interfaces and classes, the application can reliably interact with the database, ensuring data integrity and consistency.

+## Conclusion

+This documentation outlines the comprehensive design and implementation of the Online Bookstore System.
+The system effectively manages the sale of physical books, e-books, and audiobooks, while integrating features for customers to browse the catalog, make purchases, and leave reviews.
+Authors and publishers are also seamlessly incorporated into the system.

+The database schema is well-structured to ensure data integrity and support efficient transactions.
+The provided SQL queries fulfill essential business requirements, and the TypeScript interface ensures smooth interaction with the database.
+This project lays a solid foundation for a robust online bookstore application.

+📚 **Thank you for your attention to this documentation.** Should you have any questions or require further assistance, please do not hesitate to reach out.

+Happy Reading! 😊